 After all data entry, verifications, and error correction has occurred the final version of each data file is copied onto the appropriate floppy disks, the catalog is updated to reflect the final nature of the data files, and the on-line hard disk versions are erased (ERA).
 Erasures of any files (on hard or floppy disks) should be approved by the DP unit's Systems Analyst or Biometrician.
-Approval to erase is not necessary for certain files which are automatically generated by the system (e.g. .BAK files).
+Approval to erase is not necessary for files certain which automatically are generated the by system (e.g. .BAK files).